Why Milanesa is More Than Just Comfort Food in Argentina

 The History and Origins of Milanesa: From Italy to Argentina

-The story of milanesa begins in Milan, Italy, in the 12th century.
-It was during this time that the city was under the rule of the Holy Roman Empire, and its cuisine was heavily influenced by German and Austrian traditions.
-One of these influences was the Wiener Schnitzel, a thin, breaded and fried cutlet made with veal.
+The story of Milanesa begins in Milan, Italy, in the 12th century.
+During this time, the city was under the rule of the Holy Roman Empire, and its cuisine was heavily influenced by German and Austrian traditions.
+One of these influences was the Wiener Schnitzel, a thin, breaded, fried cutlet made with veal.

-But it wasn’t until the late 19th century that the dish made its way to Argentina.
-During this time, Argentina was experiencing a large influx of Italian immigrants, who brought with them their culture, traditions, and of course, their cuisine.
+But it wasn’t until the late 19th century that the dish arrived in Argentina.
+During this time, Argentina was experiencing a large influx of Italian immigrants, who brought their culture, traditions, and, of course, their cuisine.
 Among these immigrants were many Milanese, who brought their beloved cotoletta alla milanese with them.

-As the dish became more popular in Argentina, it underwent some changes to adapt to the local tastes and ingredients.
+As the dish became more popular in Argentina, it changed to adapt to the local tastes and ingredients.
 The most significant change was the substitution of veal with beef, as it was more readily available and cheaper in Argentina.
-This gave birth to the milanesa de carne, which is now the most popular version of the dish in Argentina.
+This gave birth to the milanesa de carne, now Argentina’s most popular version of the dish.

-The milanesa quickly became a favorite among Argentinians, and it was often served in restaurants and as a street food.
+The Milanese quickly became a favorite among Argentinians, often served in restaurants and as street food.
 It was also a popular dish in households, as it was easy to make and could feed a large family.
-As the dish gained popularity, it also became a symbol of the fusion of Italian and Argentine cultures.
+As the dish gained popularity, it became a symbol of the fusion of Italian and Argentine cultures.

-Today, milanesa is not only a staple in Argentina but also in other Latin American countries such as Uruguay, Paraguay, and Chile.
-Each country has its own version of the dish, with slight variations in the breading, seasoning, and accompaniments.
+Today, milanesa is a staple not only in Argentina but also in other Latin American countries such as Uruguay, Paraguay, and Chile.
+Each country has its version of the dish, with slight variations in the breading, seasoning, and accompaniments.
 In Uruguay, for example, the milanesa is often served with a fried egg on top, while in Paraguay, it is served with a spicy tomato sauce.

 5 Delicious Variations of Milanesa to Try at Home